Isabela's 2nd congressional district

 Isabela's 2nd congressional district is one of the six congressional districts of the Philippines in the province of Isabela.
 It has been represented in the House of Representatives since 1987.
 The district consists of the east-central municipalities of Benito Soliven, Gamu, Naguilian, Palanan, Reina Mercedes and San Mariano.
 It also consisted of the western municipalities of Aurora, Burgos, Mallig, Quezon, Quirino, Roxas, and San Manuel until the 2019 redistricting that incorporated Palanan and Reina Mercedes into the district.
-It is currently represented in the 20th Congress by Ed Christopher S. Go of Lakas–CMD.
+It is currently represented in the 20th Congress by Ed Christopher S. Go of the Partido Federal ng Pilipinas (PFP).